DawoudTormos/Flutter_Edittable_Grid/README.md

 Then use MainGrid widget wrapped with a SingleChildScrollView  where u need it.
 Note:
 - You may need to edit the imports in the files.
-- You need to pass the below data structure to the
+- You need to pass the data in the below data structure to the widget.

 ### 🗂️ Data Structure for `MainGrid`